 Chief Executive Officer

 Blair is a health care and technology executive with broad experience across the health care industry.
 MedAllies facilitates physician adoption of health information technology and integrates the health care community to facilitate care coordination, patient-provider communication, public health and quality reporting; it was one of only seven sites selected by the Office of the National Coordinator for Health IT (ONC) to launch a Direct Project pilot.
 Blair serves on the Privacy and Security Workgroup and the NHIN Workgroup of the Policy Committee of the ONC.

 Blair is a member of various committees and boards.
 He is the Chairman of the Board of Directors of DirectTrust.org.
-Blair is also president of Taconic IPA, a nearly 5,000-member physician group at the forefront of transforming health care delivery in the Hudson Valley through meaningful use of health IT and pay-for-performance incentives.
+Blair is also past president of Taconic IPA, a nearly 5,000-member physician group at the forefront of transforming health care delivery in the Hudson Valley through meaningful use of health IT and pay-for-performance incentives.

 Holly Miller, MD, MBA, FHIMSS

 Chief Medical Officer